GetShortstack/docs/docs/full.md

 - Applications that require long running tasks of more than 15 minutes.
 - Applications that are already in production.

+We look to support all these use cases soon.

 # Release Notes

 [Latest Version v0.5](/release.md?id=v05)